Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

-The limit exists, does not depend on the choice of the base point $o\in M$, or the representative $d\in[d]$, and (since we assume $\Gamma$ to be non-elementary) is strictly positive: $\delta_\Gamma>0$.
+The limit exists, does not depend on the choice of the base point $o\in M$, or the representative $d\in[d]$, and (since we assume $\Gamma$ to be non-elementary) is strictly positive: $\delta_\Gamma>0$ (cf. \cite{Coo}).

-\begin{example} In the geometric Example~\ref{E:main}.(a), $\delta_\Gamma$ coincides with the \emph{topological entropy} of the geodesic flow on the unit tangent bundle $T^1N$; this values is achieved by the Kolmogorov-Sinai entropy of a unique invariant probability measure -- the \emph{Bowen-Margulis measure}.
-In the the convex cocompact Example~\ref{E:main}.(c), $\delta_\Gamma$ is usually referred to as the \emph{critical exponent} of $\Gamma$. \end{example}
+\begin{example} In the geometric Example~\ref{E:main}.(a), $\delta_\Gamma$ coincides with the \emph{topological entropy} of the geodesic flow on the unit tangent bundle $T^1N$; this value is achieved by the Kolmogorov--Sinai entropy of a unique invariant probability measure -- the \emph{Bowen--Margulis measure}.
+In the convex cocompact Example~\ref{E:main}.(c), $\delta_\Gamma$ is usually referred to as the \emph{critical exponent} of $\Gamma$ (cf. \cite{Yue}). \end{example}